yusanshi/news-recommendation/README.md

 Checkpoint files for NRMS, NAML and TANR: <https://rec.ustc.edu.cn/share/66bcfca0-a019-11ea-986f-397d3e966104>

-You can verify the results by simply extract them and then run `MODEL_NAME=XXXX python3 src/evaluate.py`.
+You can verify the results by simply extracting them and running `MODEL_NAME=XXXX python3 src/evaluate.py`.

 ## Credits